henrysun9074/fishics/README.md

 ### Objectives

-1. **1**: Determine if nonlinear machine learning models outperform linear dimensionality reduction techniques in encoding a 2D representation of the data.
+**1**: Determine if nonlinear machine learning models outperform linear dimensionality reduction techniques in encoding a 2D representation of the data.
-2. **2**: Investigate if there exists a significant correlation between observed eDNA-oceanography patterns and seasonality.
+**2**: Investigate if there exists a significant correlation between observed eDNA-oceanography patterns and seasonality.

 ## Data Sources

+TBA

+## Code

 TBA